devmyfriend/front-erp/src/modules/SAT/zipcode/components/zipCodeFinder_README.md

 ## Dependencies

-- `useZipCode`: A store that manages the state of postal codes.
+- `zipCodeStore`: A store that manages the state of postal codes.
 - `Swal`: A library for displaying modal dialogs (SweetAlert2).
 - `searchIco`: A component for displaying the search icon.